drudru/keycap-design/README.md

 https://github.com/Teggy/APL-PragmataPro-keyboard
 This is another nicely done template for those who like the language APL.

+I have a photo of the WASD keycaps in this archive: https://github.com/drudru/keycap-design/blob/master/wasd-keycaps-colors.jpg

 ## 3d Printing Keycaps

 KeyV2: Parametric Mechanical Keycap Library